rybakit/phive-queue/README.md

 > ✓*  — supported if the serializer is enabled.

+Also have in mind that some queues throw exceptions, while others just trigger PHP errors, warnings, or notices when pushing an item of an invalid type.
+It's your responsibility to handle such errors.

 ## Exceptions

 Every queue method declared in the [Queue](src/Queue.php) interface will throw an exception if a run-time error occurs at the time